 Powered by 12Go system

-1. Taxis: Taxis are readily available in cities like Kuala Lumpur and Penang.
-Ensure the meter is used, or negotiate a fare before your ride.
-Use the Grab App.
+1. Taxis & Ride-Hailing: Taxis are available in cities like Kuala Lumpur and Penang, but always ensure the meter is used or agree on a fare beforehand.
+For a hassle-free option, use the Grab app.

-2. Trains: Malaysia has an extensive train network.
-The KTM (Keretapi Tanah Melayu) operates trains connecting major cities on the peninsular side, while in Kuala Lumpur, the LRT and MRT systems provide convenient urban transportation.
+2. Trains: The KTM (Keretapi Tanah Melayu) connects major cities on the peninsula, while Kuala Lumpur’s LRT and MRT systems provide efficient urban transit.

 5. Ferries: To reach islands like Penang and Langkawi, you can use ferry services.